miraemilia/evergreen-fullstack/README.md

 3. Cart: a user is able to...
    - add products to a shopping cart
    - manage their shopping cart
-   - checkout the shopping cart / place an order
+   - (backend only: checkout the shopping cart / place an order)
-4. _extra_: Order Management: a user is able to...
+4. Order Management: a user is able to...
-   - view their order history
+   - (backend only: view their order history)
-   - track the status of their order
+   - (backend only: track the status of their order)
-   - cancel their order (within a timeframe)
+   - (backend only: cancel their order while it is processing)

 ### Admin

 1. User Management: an admin is able to...
    - view users
    - delete users
-   - _extra_: edit user roles
+   - edit user roles
-   - _extra_: create new users and admins
+   - (backend only: create new users and admins)
 2. Product Management: an admin is able to...
    - view products in admin mode
    - add products
    - edit products
    - delete products
 3. Order Management: an admin is able to...
-   - view all orders
+   - (backend only: view all orders)
-   - _extra_: view order details
+   - (backend only: view order details)
-   - _extra_: update order status
+   - (backend only: update order status)
-   - _extra_: cancel orders
+   - (backend only: cancel orders while it is processing)

 ## Frontend

-The frontend mostly reuses the previous [frontend project](https://github.com/miraemilia/fs16_6-frontend-project/).
+The frontend mostly reuses the previous [frontend project](https://github.com/miraemilia/e-commerce/).

 The frontend code and documentation are found in [this repository]().